 Total by Verizon’s plan includes 20GB of hotspot data and that’s it.
 Verizon Prepaid’s plan includes 25GB of full-speed hotspot data.
 After 25GB, hotspot data speeds are reduced to 3Mbps when connected to the Ultra Wideband network and 600kbps when connected to the 4G LTE or 5G Nationwide networks.

 Total by Verizon includes unlimited talk and text to 69 countries.
-Verizon Prepaid includes Global choice.
-You can call one international country a month at no extra cost.
+Verizon Prepaid includes Global choice which means you can call one international country a month at no extra cost.
 You will receive discounted rates to call 220+ countries along with unlimited calls to Mexico and Canada.
 You also get unlimited texting to over 200 countries.
-The Verizon Prepaid plan includes Mexico and Canada roaming, but to get that with Total by Verizon you have to add at least one additional line to your account with at least 15GB of data.
+The Verizon Prepaid plan includes Mexico and Canada roaming, but to get that with Total by Verizon you have to add at least one additional line to your account on a plan with at least 15GB of data.

-Verizon Prepaid advertises 4K UHD streaming when connected to the 5G Ultra Wideband network.
-Total by Verizon does not make this claim.
+Both Total by Verizon and Verizon Prepaid advertises 4K UHD streaming when connected to the 5G Ultra Wideband network.

 So which plan should you choose?
 The answer to this is a lot less clear-cut than some of the other comparisons.
 And it’s going to come down to where you live, the features you need, and the number of lines needed.